Android-Academy-Global/fundamentals-2020-extra-tasks/create-new-task.md

 4. Change title
 5. Open pull request to **master** branch;
 6. Ask other mentors to review you task.
-7. Once you got all required approves, merge it.
+7. When you get 5 approves from the other mentors - merge it.

 ### Definition of done